muan/site/_posts/2020-10-02-leaving-github.md

 ---

-If you want to know keep up with what I get up to, here are some subscription options:
+To keep up with what I get up to, here are some subscription options:

 - [🖼 Potential pictures of a chill life 🤞🏼 in Taiwan filled with food and nature](https://instagram.com/muanchiou)
 - [🦆 Contextless thoughts I shout into the void](https://muan.co/notes.xml) (RSS)